Lake Skadar Montenegro: Exploring The Balkans’ Largest Lake

 Not necessarily the most well-known place in Europe, Montenegro’s Lake Skadar is a rather spectacular destination and holds a top spot on our list of family-friendly places in Montenegro.
 Surrounded by karst mountains and rocky shores, this is the largest lake in the Balkans.
-Large wetland areas provide an important habitat for birds while historic towns and local food attract tourists.
+Large wetland areas provide an important habitat for birds, while historic towns and local food attract tourists.
 Because of its amazing diversity, Lake Skadar belongs on any southern Europe travel itinerary.
 This is especially true if you love nature and the great outdoors.

 Lake Skadar Geography

 Named after the town of Shkoder in northern Albania, Lake Skadar straddles the Montengro-Albania border, located a quick drive from both Podgorica and Budva on the Adriatic Sea coast.
-Imaginative people might recognize in its shape the shape of a dolphin—the tail and about two-thirds of the dolphin’s body lie in Montenegro while the head and nose lie in Albania.
+Imaginative people might recognize in its shape the shape of a dolphin—the tail and about two-thirds of the dolphin’s body lie in Montenegro, while the head and nose lie in Albania.
 The Montenegrin part of Lake Skadar is protected as a national park, known logically as Lake Skadar National Park.
 The Albanian part is a managed nature reserve.

 The Morača River feeds the lake while the Bojana River drains it into the Adriatic Sea.
 Additionally, there are also several underwater, karstic springs that feed the lake.
 It may not be the biggest lake in Europe as a whole, but it is, in fact, southern Europe’s largest lake.
-The lake’s water levels fluctuate rather greatly in the course of the year, its surface area varying between 140 square miles (370 square kilometers) and 200 square miles (530 square kilometers).
+The lake’s water levels fluctuate rather greatly in the course of the year, though, its surface area varying between 140 square miles (370 square kilometers) and 200 square miles (530 square kilometers).

 The significant fluctuation in Lake Skadar’s surface area creates large wetlands in certain parts of its shoreline.
 These places are critical destinations for migratory birds and nesting grounds for various wetland and water birds.